brettmariani923/Tetris/README.md

 [6, 1]        // bottom
 ```

-Each of these numbers represents a position on the game grid.
+Each of these sets of numbers represents a position on the game grid.
 This is essentially the core logic of the entire game.
 It is just updating the values of these different arrays to determine where the piece is, and then printing the values to the grid.

 ---

-To make sure we can accomplish this and have it work with the game logic, where pieces can't go through other pieces or off the game grid, we need to check if the piece placement is valid.
+To make sure we can accomplish this and have it work correctly with the game logic, where pieces can't go through other pieces or outside the game grid, we need to check if the piece placement is valid.

 We can do this using this method: